residuum/PuRestJson/README.txt

 [urlparams]
 Object for url encoding and contatenating url parameters.

-[rest-json]
-Object for issuing HTTP request.
-Received data is parsed as JSON data.

 For the usage of the externals see the help patches for the objects.